sweetie-bot-project/sweetie_bot_rt_control/motion/sweetie_bot_robot_model/README.md

 1. `isConfigured()` (`ClientThread`) --- check if plugin is ready to use.
 Should be checked before any use.

 1. `strings listChains()` (`ClientThread`) --- get list of registered kinematic chains.
+1. `int getChainIndex(const string& name)` --- returns position of the given chain in full sorted pose or -1 if chain does not exists.
+1. `string getChainDefaultContact(const string& name)` --- returns default contact name (from property).

 1. `vector<string> listJoint(const string& name)` --- return list of joints' names in given kinematic chain.
 If name is empty strings return full list of known joints.
 1. `int getJointIndex(const string& name)` --- returns position of the given joint in full sorted pose.
 1. `string getJointChain(string joint)` (`ClientThread`) --- return chain name to which belongs given joint.
 1. `strings getJointsChains(strings joints)` (`ClientThread`) --- return chains' names to which belong given joints.